rust-lang/cargo/doc/book/src/reference/unstable.md

 To enable it,
 set `RUST_GDB_TRIM_PATHS=unstable` or `RUST_LLDB_TRIM_PATHS=unstable` respectively.

-The unremap file name ends with `.trim-paths.jsonl`.
+The unremap file name ends with `.trim-paths.json`.
 For example,
-your `my-app` executable would come with an unremap file named `my-app.trim-paths.jsonl` beside it.
+your `my-app` executable would come with an unremap file named `my-app.trim-paths.json` beside it.

-The unremap file is in JSONL format:
+The unremap file is in JSON format:

-* The first record carries the format version.
+* `v` carries the format version.
-* The second record is file-level metadata, such as the toolchain version and the workspace root.
+* `rust_version` and `workspace_root` are file-level metadata,
+  namely the toolchain version and the workspace root.
+* `remaps` is an array of records.
-* Each following record maps a sanitized path prefix in the artifact (`from`) back to the local path it replaced (`to`), ordered by the `from` prefix.
+  Each record maps a sanitized path prefix in the artifact (`from`) back to the local path it replaced (`to`), ordered by the `from` prefix.
   Note that this follows the debugger substitution direction,